 A direct correlation between the shape of abrasive particles and the wear rate at the oblique impact was found (Fig. 6).
-Figure 6a shows the influence of angularity (angular 1X and round 1X + 8X milled) of an abrasive on the wear rate of steel (0.45% C) at different impact angles $\alpha$ .
+Figure 6a shows the influence of angularity (angular 1X and round 1X + 8X milled) of an abrasive on the wear rate of steel (0.45% C) at different impact angles α .
 At a low operating angle (30°), the erosion rate is doubled in the case of angular particles.
 At 90° the wear rate did not depend significantly on the particle angularity and was slightly higher in round particles.
 Figure 6b shows the results of the same study, using pure aluminium as a target material.
 The difference in the wear rate of angular and round abrasive particles is practically the same as by steel.
 Due to low hardness and high plasticity at the small (30°) impact angle, the wear rate exceeded that of steel more than for six times.

 Figure 7 shows the wear marks of eroded surfaces of the steel C45 by angular and round particles of the abrasive.
-As it follows from Figs. 7a and c, at a low
+As it follows from Figs. 7a and c, at a low impact angle, both by angular and round abrasives a plastic deformation takes place with the micromachining mechanism dominating.
+When high impact angles were applied (Figs. 7b and d), the surface was subjected only to plastic deformation and the wear rate was minimal.

 Fig. 6.
-Influence of the abrasive particle angularity on the erosion rate of metallic materials at different impact angles: a - steel C45; b - A199.5.
+Influence of the abrasive particle angularity on the erosion rate of metallic materials at different impact angles: a - steel C45; b - Al99.5.